nanvel/blog/2015/12/swift-notes.md

 }
 ```

-#### Failable initializer
+#### Fallible initializer

-A failable initializer for a value type (that is, a structure or enumeration) can trigger an initialization failure at any point within its initializer implementation.
+A fallible initializer for a value type (that is, a structure or enumeration) can trigger an initialization failure at any point within its initializer implementation.
 ```bash
   1> class Name {
   2.   var name: String